John Wayne: Early life

 Wayne's family moved to Palmdale, California, and then in 1916 to Glendale at 404 Isabel Street, where his father worked as a pharmacist.
 He attended Glendale Union High School, where he performed well in both sports and academics.
 Wayne was part of his high school's football team and its debating team.
 He was also the president of the Latin Society and contributed to the school's newspaper sports column.

 A local fireman at the station on his route to school in Glendale started calling him "Little Duke" because he never went anywhere without his huge Airedale Terrier, Duke.
 He preferred "Duke" to "Marion", and the nickname stuck.
 Wayne attended Wilson Middle School in Glendale.
 As a teen, he worked in an ice-cream shop for a man who shod horses for Hollywood studios.
-He was also active as a member of the Order of DeMolay.
+He was also active as a member of the Order of DeMolay, which he was later inducted into the Hall of Fame.
 He played football for the 1924 league champion Glendale High School team.